-When the First World War struck Europe, the Swiss maintained their neutrality, only contributing Red Cross units.
+When the First World War struck Europe, the Swiss maintained their neutrality, only contributing to Red Cross units.
 Following the war, they joined the League of Nations but without military involvement.
 A general strike in 1918 helped establish the progressive social state that Switzerland is famous for to this day.

 Switzerland Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Switzerland.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Switzerland.

 Learn about the history and culture of Switzerland, the must-try food and drink, and what to pack in your suitcase.
-Read about Switzerland's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Read about Switzerland's nature and wildlife, weather and geography, and 'Country Quickfacts' compiled by our travel experts.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Switzerland for yourself.
 Start exploring… book one of our Switzerland tours today!

 Get a Trip Quote Order a Brochure